Landon Morris

-Landon Morris (born December 21, 2002) is an American college football tight end who currently plays for the California Golden Bears.
-He stands 6 feet 5 inches tall and weighs 235 pounds.
-Morris is known for being one of the top 10 tight-end prospects of his class, as highlighted by Sports Illustrated All-American.
+Landon Morris (born December 21, 2002) is an American college football tight end for the Wake Forest Demon Deacons.
+He previously played for the Syracuse Orange, Utah Utes, Temple Owls and the California Golden Bears.
+He was listed by Sports Illustrated as one of the top ten tight end prospects in his recruiting class.

 Early life and education

-Landon Morris was born in Indianapolis, Indiana, to Hilton and Lori Morris.
-His father played baseball at UNLV, and his mother, a former Miss Basketball for Indiana, earned recognition as a McDonald's All-American in 1997.
+Morris was born in Indianapolis, Indiana, to Hilton and Lori Morris.
+His father played baseball at the University of Nevada, Las Vegas (UNLV), and his mother, a former Indiana Miss Basketball, was named a McDonald's All-American in 1997.
 His sister, Lauren Morris, played basketball at Holy Cross College in Indiana.

-Morris began his athletic journey at Hamilton Southeastern High School, where he played both football and basketball.
-He later transferred to Nazareth Academy in Illinois, earning recognition as a three-star recruit.
-While at Nazareth, he recorded 81 catches for 1,456 yards and 13 touchdowns.
-Named to the All-HCC first team and identified as one of the top 10 tight end prospects by Sports Illustrated.
-Morris showcased his potential early.
-During the COVID-19 pandemic; he returned to Indianapolis and completed his senior season at Fishers High School.
+Morris attended Hamilton Southeastern High School, where he played football and basketball.
+He later transferred to Nazareth Academy in Illinois, where he was a three-star recruit.
+While at Nazareth, he recorded 81 receptions for 1,456 yards and 13 touchdowns.
+He was named to the All-HCC first team and was listed as one of the top 10 tight end prospects in his class.
+During the COVID-19 pandemic, he returned to Indianapolis and completed his senior season at Fishers High School.